-Congress Votes 'No War Against Iran,' In Rebuke To Trump
+House Votes 'No War Against Iran,' In Rebuke To Trump

 "Our soldiers deserve the dignity of a debate when they should go to war," Rep. Sheila Jackson Lee, D-Texas, told lawmakers ahead of the votes.

 The voting took place on the same day that Iraq said it would resume military cooperation with the U.S.-led coalition against ISIS.
-Earlier this year, the Iraqi government suspended the joint actions, and its parliament voted to demand that U.S. troops withdraw following the U.S. drone strike that killed Iranian military leader Qassem Soleimani in Baghdad.
+Earlier this year, the Iraqi government suspended the joint actions, and its parliament voted to demand that U.S. troops withdraw after the U.S. drone strike that killed Iranian military leader Qassem Soleimani in Baghdad.

 In a tweet Wednesday, President Trump encouraged House members to "vote their HEART" on the legislation.
 Later in the day, he had a somewhat different message.
 "With Votes in the House tomorrow, Democrats want to make it harder for Presidents to defend America, and stand up to, as an example, Iran.
 Protect our GREAT COUNTRY!" he tweeted.